April 2021. California.

 We used Tesla’s Supercharger network on these trips.
 I use A Better Route Planner ahead of time to select the best charging stops for our trips, and plan charging stops for lunch or dinner breaks

 Road Trips: We’ve gone on two road trips.
 One was a family trip to the Grand Canyon.
-That was 800 miles and we did the drive in one day.
+That was 800 miles each way and we did the drive in one day.
 Total time driving and charging for 800 miles was 16 hours on the way there, 15 hours on the way back.

 The other road trip was a week-long solo drive out to Albuquerque and back through 6 states at just over 2700 miles.
 I’ve read about folks who’ve racked up serious mileage on Odyssean voyages all over the U.S. We haven’t made a cross-country trip yet, but our 2 trips have given us a taste for road-tripping in the Model 3.